Philip Christison: Second World War

 During the Second Arakan Offensive in February 1944, XV Corps advanced southwards.
 A Japanese attempt to outflank and isolate elements of the Corps failed when the 7th Indian Infantry Division held off the attacks and the Corps' administrative area–the "Admin Box"–defeated attacks by the Japanese 55th Division in the Battle of the Admin Box.
 This was the first time in the Second World War that a British army had defeated the Japanese in a land battle.
 XV Corps was withdrawn on 22 March to participate in the Battle of Imphal.
 In December 1944 Christison and his fellow corps commanders, Lieutenant-Generals Montagu Stopford and Geoffry Scoones, were knighted and invested as Knights Commander of the Order of the British Empire by the viceroy Lord Wavell at a ceremony at Imphal in front of the Scottish, Gurkha and Punjab regiments.
 Slim was knighted and invested as Knight Commander of the Order of the Bath at the same occasion.

 In 1945, Christison assumed temporary command of the Fourteenth Army and also deputised for Slim as Commander of Allied Land Forces, South East Asia when Slim was on leave, reverting to XV Corps on Slim's return.
 Christison led XV Corps into Rangoon in May of that year.

 In September 1945 Christison deputised for Admiral Lord Louis Mountbatten as commander of South East Asia Command, and took the surrender of the Japanese Seventh Area Army and Japanese South Sea Fleet at Singapore on 3 September.
-Christison on the 29th September 1945 became the Allied Commander of forces in Indonesia.
+Christison on 29 September 1945 became the Allied Commander of forces in Indonesia.
 In November, Christison's troops were involved in the Battle of Surabaya against pro-Independence Indonesian soldiers and militia in Surabaya.
 Christison's stance on negotiations with the Indonesian nationalists was criticised by the Dutch and eventually at the end of January 1946 he was relieved of his command by Lord Mountbatten.